PALS Score report explanation for parents:

 Mrs. Allison Gordon

 As a young girl, my Army family moved nine times before I graduated high school in Northern Virginia.
 Experiencing new homes and cultures was an integral part in developing my passions today for travel, reading, fashion, and hiking.
-With a Bachelors in Education from Radford University and Masters in Reading from Virginia Tech, for the past 27 years, I have proudly worked to help young readers achieve success.
-After years of teaching experience and reading research into the brain science of reading and how the brain learns to read, I believe the best method for teaching children to read is through a structured literacy approach.
-Orton Gillingham and LETRS training provided the necessary tools for me to ensure all students succeed.
-Having two sons, 17 and 13, with my husband Erik, we work to impart our understanding of the world on to them.
-One son, a reluctant reader, discovered his joy of reading through the same series I did 35 years prior in the Choose Your Own Adventure series.
-As a child I wanted to be riding bikes and playing in the woods, this series was the first to hook me in by drawing upon my excitement and choice for the next action.
-Living in Loudoun County with my family and our four legged son/dog, Cash, we manage to find lots of adventure in the beautiful nature surrounding us, too!
+With a Bachelors in Education from Radford University and Masters in Reading from Virginia Tech, for the past 28 years, I have proudly worked to help young readers achieve success.
+After years of teaching experience and reading research into the science of reading and how the brain learns to read, I believe the best method for teaching children to read is through a structured literacy approach.
+Orton Gillingham, LETRS training, and ongoing professional development have provided the necessary tools for me to ensure students succeed in becoming literate.
+Having two sons, 18 and 14, with my husband Erik, we work to impart our understanding of the world on to them.
+One son, a reluctant reader when younger, discovered his joy of reading through the same series I did 35 years prior in the Choose Your Own Adventure series.
+As a child I wanted to be riding bikes and exploring in the woods.
+This series was the first to hook me in by drawing upon my excitement and choice for the next big adventure.
+Living in Loudoun County with my family and our four legged son/dog, Cash, we manage to find lots of adventure in the beautiful nature surrounding us!